expo/expo/docs/versions/v21.0.0/guides/configuration.md

 - `splash`

-   Configuration for loading and splash screen for standalone apps.
+   *Experimental*: Configuration for loading and splash screen for standalone apps.

    - `backgroundColor`